What is an escrow insurance account?

 If you're considering taking out a mortgage to buy a home, you might have heard the term "escrow account."
 If you have a mortgage, you might already be making escrow payments.
 Understanding how escrow accounts work may help you with your financial planning as a homeowner.

-Sometimes a mortgage lender requires you to open an escrow account, says the Federal Deposit Insurance Commission (FDIC).
-Including your homeowners insurance costs in this account may help you plan ahead and keep your home protected.
+Sometimes a mortgage lender requires you to open an escrow account, says the Consumer Financial Protection Bureau (CFPB).
+Including your homeowners insurance costs in this account may help you plan and keep your home protected.

 How can an escrow account pay for homeowners insurance?